 A Experienced Criminal Defense Attorney Can Help

 Nicer weather is on the way.
 If you are going out on the boat, make sure you have a designated operator at all times.
 Never operate a boat or personal watercraft if you’ve been drinking or consuming intoxicating substances or drugs of any kind.
-If you or someone you know gets arrested and charged with boating under the influence, call the David Aylor Law Offices today, or visit us online to get help now.
-If someone has been injured, you especially need legal help right away.
+If you or someone you know gets arrested and charged with boating under the influence, call David Aylor Law Offices today, or visit us online to get help now.
+If someone has been injured, you need legal help right away.